-Pala is considered to be a related party because it is a company that would hold more than 39% of Nevada Copper shares on conversion of the Pala Convertible Loan Facility into shares, and three Pala executives, Evgenij Iorich, Stephen Gill, and Michael Brown, are on the Corporation's Board of Directors as at June 30, 2016.
+Pala is considered to be a related party because it is a company that holds 45.7% of Nevada Copper shares on conversion of the Pala Convertible Loan Facility into shares, and three Pala executives, Evgenij Iorich, Stephen Gill, and Michael Brown, are on the Corporation's Board of Directors as at September 30, 2016.

 On June 3, 2016, the Corporation and Pala entered into an amendment to change the structure of the Pala Facility.
-The short term loan carrying value at June 3, 2016 was \$22,087 (December 31, 2015 - \$20,954) and the Corporation recorded a loss on extinguishment of \$11,424 in the consolidated condensed interim financial statements for the six months ended June 30, 2016 due to the amended and additional terms and costs of the amended loan.
+The short term loan carrying value at June 3, 2016 was \$22,087 (December 31, 2015 - \$20,954) and the Corporation recorded a loss on extinguishment of \$11,424 in the consolidated condensed interim financial statements for the nine months ended September 30, 2016 due to the amended and additional terms and costs of the amended loan.